 Colorado Student Grant

-• How awards are determined: Your FAFSA application allows the Financial Aid Office to determine if a student is eligible based on financial need.
+• How awards are determined: Your FAFSA or CASFA application allows the Financial Aid Office to determine if a student is eligible based on financial need.

-• Award length: Awards are made each school year and based on your FAFSA on file.
-Future awards are based on information from the new school year's FAFSA.
+• Award length: Awards are made each school year based on your FAFSA or CASFA on file.
+Future awards are based on information from the new school year's FAFSA or CASFA.

-• Standards for keeping it: You must meet satisfactory academic progress standards to receive this award, which includes a 2.0 cumulative college-level GPA, 1.67 remedial level GPA, 67% course completion rate (PACE), and be under maximum program credit hours, which is 180 attempted credits.
+• Standards for keeping it: You must meet satisfactory academic progress standards to receive this award, which include a 2.0 cumulative college-level GPA, a 1.67 remedial level GPA, a 67% course completion rate (PACE), and be under maximum program credit hours, which is 180 attempted credits.
 All standards can be viewed in the Satisfactory Academic Progress Policy.

-• How aid is disbursed and how often: The award is applied directly to your bill about one week before the term begins or once your financial aid file is completed if it is before the Census.
-If your financial aid file is incomplete, the award will be canceled after the Census.
+• How aid is disbursed and how often: The award is applied directly to your bill about one week before the term begins, or once your financial aid file is completed, if it is before the Census.
+The award will be canceled after the Census if your financial aid file is incomplete.
+The Colorado General Assembly has allocated funds for the Colorado Student Grants.

 Federal Pell Grant